TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2023-12-19-socratic-seminar-15.md

 ### Primal nostr client offers Lightning Wallet with Apple Pay Top ups (even for Taiwan!)

 Primal is a nostr client that works on Web, iOS, Android.
 Great explore feature.
 Offers a Zap-enabled lightning wallet which can hold up to 1.5million satoshis with a $15US/day buy limit.
-Apple Pay charges a fee
+Apple Pay charges an additional fee to buy Bitcoin in this way

+Note: Ln.bitdevs.tw now supports zaps!

 [app store]([https://apps.apple.com/us/app/primal/id1673134518])